nnellans/terraform-guide/README.md

   - Interactive, read-only console to try out built-in functions, query the state of your infrastructure, etc.
 - `terraform destroy`
   - Deletes all resources
-  - There is no "undo" be very careful!
+  - There is no "undo" so be very careful!
 - `terraform fmt`
   - work in progress
 - `terraform graph`